johnkhub/Core/Service/CONFIG.md

 -----

 The service is intended to be deployed in Docker.
 As such the mvn `containerize` profile should be selected.
-It will run as part of teh `package` life-cycle phase.
+It will run as part of the `package` life-cycle phase.

 The result is a single jar file.

+> [build.sh](build.sh) is a shell script that will build the docker image and push to DockerHub.
+The image will be tagged with the *current* branch.

 Upon startup, the service will create an empty database if one does not exist.